-Now we know why Amsterdam houses are crooked.
-But in many cases the houses seem to lean forward, towards the street.
+In many cases, houses in Amsterdam seem to lean forward, towards the street.
 This is not an accident.
 For centuries, it was custom to build houses leaning forward.

-It was not only a custom.
 Until the beginning of the 19th century, construction regulations stated that all houses needed to lean forward.
 It even stated by how much.
 Houses on corners needed to lean forward on both ‘open’ sides.
-In Dutch this is called ‘op de vlucht bouwen’.
+In Dutch, this is called ‘op de vlucht bouwen’.
 So why was it obligatory to build ‘leaning houses’?

 In Medieval times, all over Europe, all houses were made out of wood.
 These timber-framed buildings had an upper floor larger than the size of the floor below.
 This technique is called jettying.
 (In Dutch: overstek).

 In these times the walls and roof were not as waterproof as nowadays.
-Rain could dripple trough the walls.
-It meant you have your house flooded.
-It also means the wood will start to rot.
-A house that was leaning forward had more protection against rain, snow and wind.
+Rain could drip through the walls and wet the wooden floorboards.
+A house that was leaning forward was protected against rain, snow and wind.

 Reason 2: It makes the house larger

-The ‘leaning’ houses in Amsterdam also have the advantage that they are a little bigger, without taking up too much space of the street.
-Especially in narrow medieval street plan, a leaning house is a great advantage.
+The ‘leaning’ houses in Amsterdam also have the advantage that they are a little bigger, without taking up too much space on the street.
+Especially in a narrow medieval street plan, a leaning house is an advantage.

 Reason 2.
-It makes it easer to hoist up goods
+It makes it easier to hoist up goods

 Most of the houses in Amsterdam were not used just for living.
 They were also used to store goods.
 Amsterdam was a typical ‘staple port’.
 This is a place where merchants make money by trading all kinds of goods that enter into the city, usually by boat.